michellevit/DG-Draft/README.md

       rails db:seed
       ```
 - Running the application (locally):
+  - Modify the reactapp/.env file
+    - comment out the Production section
+    - comment in the Development section
+    - Rebuild the reactapp
+      - Open a terminal in the project directory
+        ```bash
+        cd reactapp
+        npm run build
+        ```
   - Start the Rails Server:
-    - Open a terminal in the project directory.
+    - Open a terminal in the project directory
     - Run the command:
       ```bash
       rails s